 - If the Feedback link is not showing, click Admin > Intranet Toolbar and ensure there is a checkmark in the box under the ‘display’ column

-Workstation Login to verify AD Sync and Windows Authentication is working as expected
+Workstation Login to verify AD Sync and Windows Authentication is working as expected, as follows:

 - Go to your workstation and open the intranet page